Insurance - Stay With an Employment Contract

 Contributions to the "Rentenversicherung" (pension insurance scheme) are part of statutory social security payments.
 Contributions to the statutory pension scheme are deducted from salaries at source.
 Once registration has been completed you will receive a "Versicherungsnummer" (insurance number) from the pension scheme provider.
 The employer is responsible for paying the contributions and will deduct the sum at source.
 Under certain circumstances, your payments will accrue rights towards an eventual pension.
 If this is not the case, you can have your contributions refunded.
 Before you leave Germany at the very latest, you should contact the "Deutsche Rentenversicherung" for advice on the pension rights you have accrued in Germany and potential refunds.

 If your employment contract classifies you as a public service employee you will be included in the statutory "Versorgungsanstalt des Bundes und der Länder" (Pension Institution of the Federal Republic and the Länder, VBL) as well.
 If you are employed at the university on a fixed-term contract you can be exempted from VBL's statutory insurance scheme.
 You can only apply to the Personnel Department for exemption within the first two months of starting work.
 However, your employer will have to register you for VBL's voluntary insurance scheme.
 This means that you can accrue pension rights without paying contributions yourself.
+You can find more information in this brochure.

 Unemployment insurance ("Arbeitslosenversicherung") is part of statutory social security.
 It provides insurance cover for jobless people.
 If you were in work in Germany before becoming unemployed, were employed subject to statutory social security regulations for at least twelve months in the preceding two years and are available for recruitment, you will normally be entitled to German unemployment benefit.
 To what extent your German contribution periods will be recognised in other countries is something you will have to enquire about in the respective country.